ryanmcdonough/ryanmcdonough-jekyll/_posts/2023-09-29-fixing-the-mundane.md

 Imagine securing a large re-organisation project with about 400 entities, each requiring verification of on-file details accuracy.
 And what if the onus to draft a diligence questionnaire for this behemoth task falls on you?
 You understand what questions need answering to achieve this however crafting questions that are comprehensive, yet easily decipherable for the respondents is no easy feat - **it’s not necessarily what you signed up for**.
 Oh and of course it needs doing as soon as possible because there’s a lot of work that needs doing once the questionnaire is ready.

 Now, between you and me **do you know your firm's stance on contractions and times** when drafting?
-Of course you do, you know all of the 40 sections from the style guide and how they apply when drafting a contract vs writing a question for a form.
+You know you use "it is" rather than "it's" and it obviously "5:00pm not 17:00" - Of course you do, you know all of the other 40+ sections from the style guide and how they apply when drafting a contract vs writing a question for a form.

 Okay, so we have our problem we need to write succinct questions for a due diligence questionnaire that is easily readable by the respondent but is also consistent with our style book and most importantly that style is consistent across the 15 or so questions we draft.